MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 Groups can be created by end-users from multiple end-points including Outlook, SharePoint, Microsoft Teams, and other environments.

 ![image desc](../media/04.png)
-#### *Guidance*
+>[!Tip]
-- Strongly consider self-service to empower group owners.
+>- Strongly consider self-service to empower group owners.
-- Document and communicate how to request a group.
+>- Document and communicate how to request a group.
-- Revisit who can create groups during your cloud journey.
+>- Revisit who can create groups during your cloud journey.
-- Consider using dynamic membership to configure Security group’s members to control group creation.
+>- Consider using dynamic membership to configure Security group’s members to control group creation.
-- Assess which groups scenarios can managed via a dynamic membership and allow self-service for the rest.
+>- Assess which groups scenarios can managed via a dynamic membership and allow self-service for the rest.

 There are three primary models of provisioning in Office 365 Groups: Open, IT-led or Controlled.
 The following table describes the advantages of each model.